silky/chrisdone-homepage/posts/teaching.markdown

 This is the first obvious clue to a misstep the newbie has made.
 Can you see their mistake?
 If not, you'll learn something, too.
-Now the task is to help them realise it.
+Now the task is to help them realize it.
 Meanwhile, a little bit more meta
 discussion:

 > * **Socrates**: Confucius, does your approach of throwing stuff at